AFRICA

 47) Decisions and remedies/commitments available

-A merger may be approved, approved with conditions/commitments or prohibited.
-A prohibition is only possible at the end of the Phase 2 inquiry.
+A merger may be: found not to qualify as a relevant merger situation; unconditionally approved; conditionally approved with commitments/remedies; or prohibited.
+A prohibition is only possible at the end of the Phase 2 investigation.

 Publicity and access to the file